vantage-org/pg/README.md

 This lets you immediately access the database, for instance using `vg pg run`.

-If you'd like to create the container inside a docker network, you have to set the `VG_DOCKER_NETWORK` config variable.
-This can be added to an env file, or you can specify it on the command line:

-    $ docker network create my-network
-    d8936e965c9657c26fd23c523f558c7911a936ed590b5e06a9ec50669ffc9580
-    $ vg --var VG_DOCKER_NETWORK=my-network pg new
-    postgresql://FaFVRI2ah4nG:xNIV1MXJ76jU@vg_pg_hqj9wxXNO1PY:5432/kZysjogYtPog

-This time round the URL doesn't contain the IP address of the container, but instead a randomised name.
+The database will be connected to a docker network called `vg_pg`.
+To specify your own network just set the `VG_DOCKER_NETWORK` env variable in your `.vantage` file:

+    ...
+    VG_DOCKER_NETWORK=my-network
+    ...

 If you want to use a specific version of postgres then you can set the following env variables in your `.vantage` file: